-One of the key ideas in a forest garden is that plants are layered, both in space and time.
+One of the key ideas in a forest garden is that plants are layered, both in space and time, with forest gardening.
 This means that you can truly make the most of the growing space available to you.
 A forest garden will usually include:

 - Large fruit trees and other beneficial trees.

 - Smaller trees around and amongst these larger specimens.